-Check out the Miter Saw selection on Amazon.
+Check out the Miter Saw selection on Amazon and our article on Miter Saw Guages.

 4) Router: Routers allow you to ad various types of decorative edges and scroll work to woodworking project such as table tops, mirror frames and cabinet doors.